 Collaboration in this review enriches the assessment process and ensures consistency in assessment and evaluation of student achievement.
 Inter-rater reliability is improved across same-course faculty and within disciplines and programs.
-Additional discussion in these groups revolve around potential improvements in the assessment process itself and the tools utilized by the College and its faculty, providing a forum for continuous evaluation and improvement in the Assessment Plan.
+Additional discussion in these groups revolve around potential improvements in the assessment process itself and the tools utilized by the College and its faculty, providing another forum for continuous evaluation and improvement to the Assessment Plan and process.

-Next Steps: Assessment Plan
+Next Steps: Assessment Plan and Process